Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 Verification environment and method

-The instance that is applying the load
+The instance that applies the load

 The following Google Compute Engine instances were used for load generation: